Divorced and Destroyed: How the System Fails Women

 I hope you're out there dating.
 You're out and about.

-Sandy.
-If you live in California, preferably, right? because you don't want to remove but if you don't live in california and you are willing to relocate hit me up and i'll connect you guys
+If you live in California, preferably, right?
+Because we don't want to remove.
+But if you don't live in California and you are willing to relocate, hit me up and I'll connect you guys.

-love more love and we're gonna get this judge hopefully to listen this episode but thank you for sharing your stories and guys if you're going through something similar out there be strong one step at a time right baby step but it's one baby step at a time unfortunately it is heartbreaking how broken the system is it really really sucks yeah thank you thank you Sandy.
+let's find love more and we're gonna get this judge hopefully to listen this episode but thank you for sharing your stories and guys if you're going through something similar out there be strong one step at a time right baby step but it's one baby step at a time unfortunately it is heartbreaking how broken the system is it really really sucks yeah Thank you.

 I've already moved forward.
 Good for you.